-- Include a call-to-action in every blog post and also in your social media posts.
+- Include a call to action in every blog post and also in your social media posts.

-As an alternative, or in addition to a mailing list, creating a recipe web app for your food recipe blog or YouTube recipe channel is a great way to stay in touch and keep your followers and subscribers up to date with your latest food recipes promotions.
+As an alternative, or in addition to a mailing list, creating a recipe web app for your food recipe blog or YouTube recipe channel is a great way to stay in touch and keep your followers and subscribers up to date with your latest food recipe promotions.

 With the no-code AppPresser membership mobile app builder, you can protect your content, allow users to register and log in, and integrate your membership plugin so app users see only what they are allowed to see.